 The Rich Are Different

-There you are, the rich habits of rich people.
-The rich are different from you and me in that they have better habits and more discipline.
-But both those things are available to all of us.
-Not a single thing on this list costs one penny.
+There you are, the rich habits of wealthy people.
+Of course, the rich are different from you and me because they have better practices and more discipline.
+But both of those things are available to all of us.
+Not a single item on this list costs one penny.

 Dave Ramsey: The list of twenty things.